Forest Fridays are for home-educated children who would like some one-off woodland activities throughout the year.

 Aimed at children aged 5-12, the session will be tailored to the level of the participants.

-It's £8 per child, payable in advance (£9 from January 2026).
+It's £9 per child, payable in advance.
 An adult must accompany, but they are free of charge.

 The sessions run 1-3pm on various Fridays throughout the year.
 Let Sarah know if there is anything in particular that you would like to cover.